What is the HIPAA breach notification rule?

 HIPAA Breach Notification Rule Violations Penalties

 Failure to issue breach notification letters in less than 60 days of the discovery of a breach is a violation of the HIPAA Breach Notification Rule and can see a penalty from OCR and state attorneys general being applied.
-The highest penalty for non-compliance is $1.5 million, per violation category, per calendar year.
+The highest penalty for non-compliance was originally $1.5 million, per violation category, per calendar year.
+The latest HIPAA violation penalties can be found here.

 HIPAA Breach Notification Rule Additional Information